Action-Space Entropy Regularization in Bayesian Markowitz: Problem Formulation

 The entropy-regularized value function is

 where $w \in \R$ is the target wealth level, $\tau > 0$ is the entropy weight, and $H(\pi) := \int \pi(u) \log \pi(u)\,du$ is the negative of differential entropy.
+We treat the posterior variance $P$ as a free initial condition for the dynamic programming argument; since $P_t$ is in fact deterministic, the value along the realized trajectory is recovered by restricting to the characteristic $\{P = P_t\}$ in Section~\ref{sec:closed-form}.
 Following the classical embedding of \citet{zhou2000}, $w$ plays the role of a Lagrange multiplier for the mean constraint $\mathbb{E}[X_T]=z$, and sweeping $w$ traces the efficient frontier.

 The entropy term penalizes concentrated policies.
-As $\tau \to 0$, we recover the deterministic Bayesian Markowitz problem of \citet{defranco2018}.
+As $\tau \to 0$, we recover the deterministic Bayesian Markowitz problem.